-If you’re feeling a bit of melancholy, it happens a lot during the Fall season.
-While you may be relieved to be rid of hot and humid conditions, winter is straight ahead – and it’s hard to ignore.
+If you’re feeling a bit melancholy, it often happens during the Fall season.
+While you may be relieved of hot and humid conditions, winter is straight ahead – and it’s hard to ignore.

 Then again, so is the fun of Halloween, Thanksgiving feasts, kids home from college, fall harvest fairs, and so much more.
-You know what else Fall is food for?
-Preparing your home and plumbing for what lies ahead to help prevent home damage and potentially expensive repairs.
+Do you you know what else Fall is food for?
+Preparing your home and plumbing for what lies ahead helps prevent home damage and potentially expensive repairs.

-Observe these few tips to prepare your home from winter and you’ll most certainly enjoy added peace of mind.
+Observe these few tips to prepare your home for winter, and you’ll most certainly enjoy added peace of mind.

 Insulate Exposed Plumbing Pipes

-To prevent the kind of watery mess that stems from a frozen and cracked water pipe, be sure to insulate pipes located in unheated areas, such as your attic, garage, or crawl space.
-If necessary, provide some heat to those area, as well.
+To prevent the kind of watery mess that stems from a frozen and cracked water pipe, insulate pipes in unheated areas, such as your attic, garage, or crawl space.
+If necessary, provide some heat to that area, as well.

 Gutters and Downspouts

-If you have insufficient or worn attic insulation, you could be in for a rude awakening.
+You could be in for a rude awakening if you have insufficient or worn attic insulation.
 It starts with snow or ice on your roof melting and sliding down into your gutters.
-If your gutters are loaded with leaves and other debris, that water won’t be able to drain properly.
+If your channels are loaded with leaves and other debris, that water won’t be able to drain correctly.
 When it’s cold enough, that water can freeze and cause your gutters to collapse.
 Worse yet, ice can tear into your eaves and roof.
 What does poor attic insulation have to do with any of this?
-It allows heat to rise right through your roof, thus melting snow and ice and while preventing easy access into your living spaces.
-So, two bits of advice to help prevent damage to your home: have your attic insulation inspected by a qualified professional, and make sure your gutters and downspouts are cleared out before the snow starts to fall.
+It allows heat to rise right through your roof, thus melting snow and ice while preventing easy access into your living spaces.
+So, two bits of advice to help prevent damage to your home: have your attic insulation inspected by a qualified professional, and make sure your gutters and downspouts are cleared out before the snow falls.